-- 1. Move fence over a bit so you can mow the fence line (see photo below). - Spray grass under fence line to control growth (above).
+- 1. Move fence over a bit so you can mow the fence line (see photo below). - 2.
+Spray grass under fence line to control growth (above).
 Without herbicides in areas with rapid grass growth, weeds can render netting useless by midsummer. - 3.
-Move netting a foot or two over onto the closely grazed portion of pasture, where the grass is shorter. - 4.
+Move fence onto closely grazed portion of pasture, where the grass is shorter. - 4.
 Or buy an energizer large enough to cope with the extra weed contact.